UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 y-concat-Id³ = horizontal-concat-Id²
 ```

-The z-concatenation operation corresponds the concatination induced by the
+The z-concatenation operation corresponds the concatenation induced by the
-horizontal concatination on 2-paths.
+horizontal concatenation on 2-paths.

 ```agda
 z-concat-Id³ :